ivanceras/balisong/README.md

 #Contributing
-* This project need an experienced OpenCL programmer to convert the rendering part of the code to OpenCL to make it work on the GPU.
+* This project is in need of an experienced OpenCL programmer to convert the rendering part of the code to OpenCL to make it work on the GPU.
 There is a lot of recursive calls though, but I will make an iterative version of those.
 * If you are interested in making this a full blown renderer + physics engine, fork this project.